Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Hermes: Native FHE for Outsourced Databases

 \subsubsection{Slot-Aware Packing Strategy}

-In Hermes, we introduce a structured packing layout that enables efficient storage and manipulation of encrypted data within the SIMD-style slot architecture of the BFV homomorphic encryption scheme.
-Rather than encrypting each tuple into a separate ciphertext—which incurs significant memory and performance overhead—we adopt a batched layout where each ciphertext encodes a fixed-size vector of plaintext values, referred to as \emph{slots}.

-Let $N$ denote the ring dimension of the BFV scheme.
-When batching is enabled (via the Chinese Remainder Theorem on cyclotomic rings), the scheme yields $n = N/2$ usable slots.
-For example, with $N=8192$, Hermes can store $n = 4096$ individual scalar values per ciphertext.
-However, instead of utilizing all $n$ slots for raw data, we reserve one designated slot (typically the last) to store an auxiliary value, such as the \emph{local sum} of the vector entries.
-This yields an effective capacity of $n-1$ logical records per ciphertext.
+Building upon the standard BFV SIMD encoding where the Chinese Remainder Theorem establishes an isomorphism $R_t \cong \mathbb{Z}_t^n$ to provide $n = N/2$ independent scalar slots, Hermes introduces a specialized slot allocation strategy.
+Rather than utilizing all $n$ slots for raw database payloads to maximize naive storage, we strictly reserve the final slot to store an auxiliary value such as the precomputed local sum.
+For instance, given a ring dimension of $N=8192$ resulting in $n=4096$ available slots, this strategic reservation yields an effective payload capacity of $n-1$ logical records per ciphertext.
+This batched layout not only prevents the extreme memory inflation associated with isolated tuple encryption but also establishes the foundational algebraic structure required for efficient aggregation primitives.

-Each slot in a packed ciphertext has a fixed positional meaning: slot $i$ corresponds to the $i$-th logical record in the group.
-This deterministic alignment enables precise slot-wise reasoning and efficient update semantics.
-When a ciphertext is decrypted, the unpacked vector reveals values at well-defined offsets, allowing Hermes to reconstruct the plaintext table fragment without additional metadata.
-This position-indexed design is critical for supporting secure in-place modifications—such as insertions and deletions—without leaking tuple identity or requiring explicit key-column mapping.
+Each slot within a packed ciphertext carries a fixed positional semantic: slot $i$ corresponds directly to the $i$-th logical record in the assigned database group.
+This deterministic alignment enables precise slot-wise algebraic reasoning.
+If a database group contains fewer than $n-1$ active records, Hermes automatically pads the remaining available slots with zeros, ensuring uniform ciphertext dimensions without altering the numerical semantics of aggregate queries.
+When a ciphertext is decrypted, the unpacked vector reveals values at well-defined offsets, allowing the database client to reconstruct the plaintext table fragment without requiring external mapping tables, which is essential for supporting secure in-place modifications without leaking tuple identity.